Charles de Menou d'Aulnay

 Charles de Menou d'Aulnay (de Charnisay) (c.
 1604–1650) was a French pioneer of European settlement in North America and Governor of Acadia (1635–1650).

+D'Aulnay was a member of the French nobility who was at various times a sea captain, a lieutenant in the French navy (under leadership of his cousin Isaac de Razilly), and Governor of Acadia (now primarily Nova Scotia and New Brunswick, Canada).

 Biography

-D'Aulnay was a member of the French nobility who was at various times a sea captain, a lieutenant in the French navy to his cousin Isaac de Razilly, and Governor of Acadia (now primarily Nova Scotia and New Brunswick, Canada).
-He was born at Château de Charnizay, Indre-et-Loire, France.
+D'Aulnay was born at Château de Charnizay, Touraine, France.
 His father was a high-ranking official for Louis XIII.

+He came to serve as assistant to the governors and eventually lieutenant governor of Acadia.

+Acadia under Razilly

-Isaac de Razilly, having been selected by the government to restore to France her Acadian possessions, became governor of Acadia in 1632, and d'Aulnay was one of his able assistants, borrowing funds, hiring ships, and recruiting men for the regular ocean crossings to and from France for the Compagnie des Cent-Associés and a private company, Razilly-Condonnier.
+In 1632, Isaac de Razilly became governor of Acadia, having been selected by the government to restore to France her Acadian possessions.
+D'Aulnay, serving as one of the governor's able assistants, helped to borrow funds, hire ships, and recruit men for the regular ocean crossings to and from France for the Compagnie des Cent-Associés and a private company, Razilly-Condonnier.

 These companies had divergent interests at times which resulted in costly competition.
 Razilly brought with him forty families and settled at La Hève (near present-day Lunenburg, Nova Scotia) on the southern coast of the island, dispossessing a Scotsman.

 In 1635, Razilly re-established French control of Fort Pentagouet at Majabigwaduce on the Penobscot Bay, which had been given to France in an earlier Treaty with the English.
 He gave the Plymouth men that had charge of the fort their liberty, but bade them tell their people at the English plantations that he would come the next year and displace them as far south as the 40th degree of north latitude.
 He then took full possession of the place, and strengthened the defences.
 Plymouth people manned a vessel and went to Penobscot to drive out the French, whom they found only 18 in number, but strongly intrenched.
 D'Aulnay permitted them to expend all their ammunition, and then go home.

+Lieutenant of Acadia

 Isaac de Razilly died in 1635 and the King appointed his brother, Claude de Launay-Razilly as the new governor.
 Claude did not come to Acadia but appointed d'Aulnay as his lieutenant to govern on his behalf and run the company, Razilly-Condonnier, in Acadia while he ran the operation in France.
-D'Aulnay went immediately to Port Royal, erected a new fort, moved the La Hève colonists, and sent to France for 20 additional families, making Port Royal the principal settlement in Acadia, which at that time embraced not only Nova Scotia, but a portion of New Brunswick, extending as far west as the Penobscot.
+D'Aulnay went immediately to Port Royal, erected a new fort, moved the La Hève colonists, and sent to France for 20 additional families, making Port Royal the principal settlement in Acadia.